A Comparison of the Best Broadcast TV Recorders (DVRs) in 2023

 TiVo Edge for Antenna

-The TiVo Edge for Antenna is a good option if you want to avoid paying recurring fees for a channel guide, AND if you are OK with connecting your DVR directly to your TV.
+The TiVo Edge for Antenna might be a good option if you want to avoid paying recurring fees for a channel guide, AND if you are OK with connecting your DVR directly to your TV.
 Just make sure you get the version with “All-In Service”, which means you’re paying for a lifetime subscription with no recurring fees.

 The TiVo app definitely has some quirks that could be show-stoppers for you.
 For example, not all of your recorded shows are available for viewing when you are away from home.
 Read my detailed review: